 Top Gift Card Statistics In 2025 (Market Data & Trends)

 Gift cards have become a powerful tool for businesses to boost revenue and customer loyalty.
-As of 2025, the global gift card market is valued at $510 billion, highlighting significant growth and consumer demand.
+As of 2026, the global gift card market is valued at $1.43 trillion, with US market accounting for 30.4% of it.

 • 64% of US shoppers buy gift cards as holiday gifts.